 You don’t need any special introduction about what is a VBA cell.
-In VBA concepts, cells are also the same no different from normal excel cell.
-Follow this article to have more knowledge of VBA cells concept.
+In VBA concepts, cells are also the same, no different from normal excel cells.
+Follow this article to have more knowledge of the VBA cells concept.

 What is VBA Range & VBA Cell?

 I am sure this is the question running in your mind right now.
-In VBA Range is an object but Cell is a property in excel sheet.
-In VBA we have two ways of referencing a cell object one is through Range and another one is through Cells.
+In VBA, Range is an object, but Cell is a property in an excel sheet.
+In VBA, we have two ways of referencing a cell object one through Range, and another one is through Cells.

-For an example, if you want to reference as cell C5 you can use two methods to refer the cell C5.
+For example, if you want to reference cell C5, you can use two methods to refer to the cell C5.

 Using Range Method: Range (“C5”)

 Similarly, if you want to insert value “Hi” to C5 cell, then you can use the below code.

 Using Cells Method: Cells (5, 3).Value = “Hi”